FBIAMGMT@GMAIL.COM

 Elliott is Assistant Director of Sid Martin Biotech, UF Innovate | Accelerate's award winning life sciences incubator.
 He works on programs and progress for biotech startup companies.

 He currently serves as Vice President of Florida Business Incubation Association, Treasurer of startGNV, Secretary of Alachua Chamber of Commerce, Chair of Alachua County Economic Development Advisory Committee (EDAC) for Board of County Commissioners, Advisory Board Member for the Santa Fe College Perry Center for Emerging Technologies, and Advisory Board Member for the Institute of Biotechnology at Santa Fe High School.
+Elliott graduated with a master’s degree in business administration and a bachelor's degree in history from the University of Florida.
+He has a number of certifications related to entrepreneurial ideation and mindset, mentoring, coaching, and wine.

 Jennifer Harrell